CaptainDario/3D-jigsaw-puzzle/README.md

 ![OpenSCAD puzzle path](/images/OpenSCAD.jpg)<br>
 Now change the "puzzle_path" to the path of your .svg-file.
 You can set a value for the height too.
-However this is not too important because you can scale the object in Blender too.<br>
+However, this is not too important because you can scale the object in Blender too.<br>
 Now press *F6* or *Design -> Render*.
 After this save the model as .stl (press *F7* or *"File" -> "Export" -> "Export as STL"*).<br>

-## Step 4: Use the 3D-puzzle to make the desired puzzle shape
+## Step 4: Use the 3D-puzzle to cut the desired puzzle shape
 Now open Blender.
 First delete the default cube, camera and light.
 Now load your puzzle's *.stl ("File" -> "import" -> "Stl").